mhasan004/Play-Share-App/README.md

   * **TLS Handshake:** Optional TLS handshake implementation (implemented in server, deleted implementation on client)
   * **Clean URLS** so that attackers can't query requests too easily.
 Query parameters are passed via headers.
   * **Some Others:** Caching data for frequently used endpoints, input validation, password hashing, etc
+  * **Combined benefits of token based and session based authentication** by using JWT acces and refresh tokens and have a silent refresh scheme to persist sessions.

 # DEMO: